 Most of his bad press has been BURIED.
 However, there is a live article on rip-off-report you can read here: https://www.ripoffreport.com/report/devin-harris-dba-great-danes/granby-mo-nv-ca-noahs-ark-pet-1490091

 In addition, we’ve had multiple buyers of his puppies reach out to us to confirm their poor experience purchasing from him.
-One dog arrived so sick that he needed immediate veterinary attention.
+At least one dog arrived so sick that he needed immediate veterinary attention.
 They cannot speak because of the contract they signed at purchase, but we can speak for them!

-Grim Reaper German Shepherd’s and Great Danes – Brandy Ratcliff
+Grim Reaper German Shepherd’s and Great Danes – Brandy Ketchen / Ratcliff